 2. Size

-The breed is relatively small, weighing between 10 and 15 pounds and standing between 11 and 13 inches tall, making them an ideal pet for many people.
+The breed is relatively small, weighing between 10 and 15 pounds and standing between 11 and 13 inches tall.This makes it an ideal pet for many people.

 3. Personality